Eeldritch/Rainwash/README.md

 **Please note that all commands require a period at the end EXCEPT prompted commands (i.e., responding directly to an option/question).
 Prompted commands will not accept periods.**

 ---CHANGELOG---
+v1.01: 1-10-17: Released the same day as v1.0, this patch fixes some game-breaking bugs, and adds two small features.
+-Fixed "Cut of Raw Venison" Typo.
+-Fixed Armor Bonus Not Applied bug.
+-Made a slight addition in health monitoring text.
+-Added a five-second delay before exit upon death.

 v1.0: 1-10-17: The first distribution of Rainwash marks about 1.5 years of on-and-off work.
 It features: